agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 ## Sensitivity Analysis (SA)

 Sensitivity Analysis involves building an understanding of how sensitive outputs of the model are to changes in its inputs.
 Input parameter values for this experiment were generated using the Nearly Orthogonal Latin Hypercube (NOLH) method.
-The method works by taking samples of each input variable from even sized buckets across its range just like in Latin Hypercube Sampling, but then combining those orthogonally (nearly), thus giving improved space-filling properties to the experiment design.
-The SA experiment used samples built from the following input parameters:
+This method works by taking samples of each input variable from even sized buckets across its range just like in Latin Hypercube Sampling, but then combining those orthogonally (nearly), thus giving improved space-filling properties to the experiment design.
+The SA experiment uses samples built from the following input parameters:

 | Parameter | Description |
 | :--- | :------------------------------------------------------------------- |